 - The effect upon the potential market for the copyrighted work

 Because intention is a part of the consideration, only the user can make the initial assessment of whether their use is fair.
-Cornell University Library provides a checklist to help you in your determination.
+Cornell University Library provides a guide and checklist to help you in your determination.
 We strongly recommend that you complete and retain this form for all Fair Use considerations you make.

 Fair use rules do not state a concrete maximum of usable material (not a number of words, or a length of time, or a percent of total).
 Fair use also does not mean that Cornell users can use/distribute any copyright material they want simply because Cornell is an educational non-profit.
 We are bound by copyright law too!